asousadias/Mozart_MusikalischesWurfelspiel1787/README.md

 - 1986...: Initial design and programming in GFA Basic (Atari ST).

 ### Disclaimer:
 These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Antonio de Sousa Dias<br>
-Faculdade de Belas-Artes, Universidade de Lisboa<br>
+Universidade de Lisboa, Faculdade de Belas-Artes<br>
 Largo da Academia Nacional de Belas-Artes<br>
 1249-058 Lisboa, Portugal<br>
 http://www.belasartes.ulisboa.pt/

 www.sousadias.com